ComplianceApril 10, 2026

 What is an annual report?

-Statutory business entities — which include business corporations, nonprofit corporations, limited liability companies (LLCs), limited partnerships (LPs), and limited liability partnerships (LLPs) — are generally required to file an information report with the business entity filing office of their formation state and of every foreign state in which they are qualified to do business.
+Statutory business entities — which include business corporationsnonprofit corporationslimited liability companies (LLCs), limited partnerships (LPs), and limited liability partnerships (LLPs) — are generally required to file an information report with the business entity filing office of their formation state and of every foreign state in which they are qualified to do business.

-This is typically referred to as an annual report requirement for obvious reasons — in most cases, the information has to be provided every year and the document delivered to the filing office is called an annual report.
+This is typically referred to as an annual report requirement for obvious reasons — in most cases, the information has to be provided every year, and the document delivered to the filing office is called an annual report.

-However, there are a few states where the filing is due biennially and a few states where the document is called something other than an “annual report” even when it is due annually.
+However, there are a few states where the filing is due biennially and a few states where the document is called something other than an “annual report”, even when it is due annually.
 For example, some states call it a Statement of Information, a Periodic Report, or an Annual Registration.

 Annual report filing requirements

 One requirement imposed by the state corporation and LLC statutes is for corporations and LLCs to file an annual report in the formation state and every state where they are qualified or registered to do business.
 This requirement usually begins the year after formation or foreign qualification and continues until the corporation or LLC has formally dissolved in the formation state or withdrawn from the foreign state.
+Other statutory entities, such as limited partnerships and limited liability partnerships, are subject to an annual report requirement as well.

 These are general rules.
 Some states require a report every other year instead of annually.
 A few do not have any information reporting requirements for some entity types.
-And some require an initial report within a short period of time of incorporation or foreign qualification.
+And some require an initial report within a short period of time of formation or foreign qualification.

 Also, the information required to be set forth in an annual report differs from state to state.
 In fact, it can also differ within a state from business entity type to business entity type.

-- The company’s legal name
+• The company’s legal name

-- In the case of a foreign company, the fictitious name it qualified under, if any
+• In the case of a foreign company, the fictitious name it qualified under, if any

-- The principal office address in the state, if any
+• The principal office address in the state, if any

-- The principal office address wherever located
+• The principal office address wherever located

-- The registered agent’s name
+• The registered agent’s name

-- The registered office address
+• The registered office address

-- The names and business addresses of directors and officers (for a corporation), managers and members (for an LLC) or partners (for an LP or LLP)
+• The names and business addresses of directors and officers (for a corporation), managers and members (for an LLC) or partners (for an LP or LLP)

 Filing details for annual reports